 - 1. A 'D' Type MCB should be used for the heat pumps power supply. - 2.
-All pipe connections to the heat pump must be vibration isolated using bellows or equivalent.. - 3.
-Use the Kensa recommended purge pump for purging the ground arrays and heat pump. - 4.
+All pipe connections to the heat pump must be vibration isolated using bellows or equivalent. - 3.
+Use a suitably sized purge pump for purging the ground arrays and heat pump. - 4.
 Pipe lengths to the ground arrays should be kept equal to maintain equal flow and connected reverse return. - 5.
+Flow switches should be installed to prevent operation in non-flow situations. - 6.
 Read this manual fully before commencing installation